uptycslabs/terraform-aws-uptycs/README.md

 # Terraform Module for AWS Integrations with Uptycs

-This module integrates an AWS account with Uptycs, providing access to crucial AWS telemetry and event monitoring for CSPM and CIEM applications.
+This module allows you to integrate an AWS account with Uptycs, providing access to crucial AWS telemetry and event monitoring for CSPM and CIEM applications.

 ## Usage